Dál Riata: People, land and sea

 The Senchus does not list any kindreds in Ireland, but does list an apparently very minor kindred called Cenél Chonchride in Islay descended from another son of Erc, Fergus Becc.
 Another kindred, Cenél Báetáin of Morvern (later Clan MacInnes), branched off from Cenél Loairn about the same time that Cenél Comgaill separated from its parent kindred.
 The Morvern district was formerly known as Kinelvadon, after the Cenél Báetáin.
 The Cenél Loairn may have been the largest of the "three kindreds", as the Senchus reports it being divided further into Cenél Shalaig, Cenél Cathbath, Cenél nEchdach, Cenél Murerdaig.
 Among the Cenél Loairn it also lists the Airgíalla, although whether this should be understood as being Irish settlers or simply another tribe to whom the label was applied is unclear.
 Bannerman proposes a tie to the Uí Macc Uais.
 The meaning of Airgíalla 'hostage givers' adds to the uncertainty, although it must be observed that only one grouping in Ireland was apparently given this name and it is therefore very rare, perhaps supporting the Ui Macc Uais hypothesis.
 There is no reason to suppose that this is a complete or accurate list.

 Four sites in Dál Riata may have had royal associations: Dunadd, Dunollie, Dunaverty and Tarbert.
 Among them, Dunadd appears to have been the most important.
 It has been partly excavated, and weapons, quern-stones and many moulds for the manufacture of jewellery were found in addition to fortifications.
 Other high-status materials included glassware and wine amphorae from Gaul, and in larger quantities than found elsewhere in Britain and Ireland.
 Lesser centres included Dun Ollaigh, seat of the Cenél Loairn kings, and Dunaverty, at the southern end of Kintyre, in the lands of the Cenél nGabráin.
 The main royal centre in Ireland appears to have been at Dunseverick (Dún Sebuirge).

-Dál Riata had a strong seafaring culture.
+Dál Riata had a strong seafaring culture, which was tribal and piratic.
 It was an archipelago with many islands and peninsulas.
 This, and the difficulty of overland travel, meant that travel by sea was the easiest means of moving any distance.
 As well as long-distance trade, local trade must also have been significant.
 Currachs were probably the most common seagoing craft, and on inland waters dugouts and coracles were used.
 Large timber ships, called "long ships", perhaps similar to the Viking ships of the same name, are attested to in a variety of sources.
 Dál Riata had a large war fleet manned by skilled sailors, capable of undertaking far-reaching expeditions.
-It had an organized system for manning the fleet.
+It had an organised system for manning the fleet.
 Houses were grouped into twenties for the purpose of naval recruitment, with each group having to provide a quota of 28 oarsmen.